Fire and rescue services

 Latvia experiences extremely cold winters and heavy snowfall.
 This can affect major metropolitan areas.

-Severe weather can delay transport and temporarily shut down infrastructure.
+Severe weather and storms can delay transport and temporarily shut down infrastructure.

 If there's a natural disaster or extreme weather: